Sairyss/domain-driven-hexagon/README.md

 ### Error metadata

-Consider adding optional `metadata` object to exceptions and pass some useful technical information about the error when throwing.
+Consider adding optional `metadata` object to exceptions (if language doesn't support anything similar by default) and pass some useful technical information about the error when throwing.
 This will make debugging easier.

 **Important to keep in mind**: never log or add to `metadata` any sensitive information (like passwords, emails, phone numbers etc) since this information may leak into log files.
 Aim adding only technical information.